 Thursday, February 27, 2014 • 1:16 pm

 Like some of you, I’m sharing my support and partnership with #EndItMovement.
 It sickens me to even have such a day or movement for this purpose but such is the reality of our world.
-We can’t mince words: Slavery and Human Trafficking are evil.
+We can’t mince words: Modern Slavery and Human Trafficking are evil.

 But for those that don’t know about #EndItMovement, here’s a summation:

-This February 27th, join us and other Freedom Fighters from around the world as we SHINE A LIGHT ON SLAVERY.
+…Join us and other Freedom Fighters from around the world as we SHINE A LIGHT ON SLAVERY.
 Draw a RED X on your hand.
 Tell your world that slavery still exists and YOU WON’T STAND FOR IT.
 Just use your influence any way you can to help us carry the message of FREEDOM so even more people know.
 Let’s make this SHINE A LIGHT ON SLAVERY DAY even brighter than ever.

 I support it and thus, I’ve taken the time to place an X on my hand…and to join with others in proclaiming that I don’t want this to be just merely a gesture, a red mark, a one time action…

 I deeply appreciate Louie and Shelly Giglio – the founders of the Passion Movement and the instigators of the #EndItMovement.
 While it would be inaccurate to say that I know them personally, I’ve met Louis on couple brief occasions including at a meeting at the White House on the matter of human trafficking.
+He was also generous to write an endorsement for my book, Overrated: Are We More in Love With the Idea of Changing the World Than Actually Changing the World?

 Since organizations, leaders, and influentials have done such a good job in bringing the issues of human trafficking to the view of the larger mainstream, it’s especially important to highlight not just that “Human trafficking is wrong” but the critical discussion of “How we engage this justice work…” Read the rest of this entry »